Smut Acronym: Meaning, Context, and Online Usage Explained

 • Casual readers or fanfic fans?
 Try lemon, spicy, PWP, or smutty.

 • Romance readers?
-Use steamy, romantica, or sensual.
+Use steamy, romantic, or sensual.

 • Serious or artistic tone?
 Go for erotica, sensory writing, or seductive.